trufflesuite/trufflesuite.com/src/blog/how-the-merge-impacts-the-application-layer-and-developer-experience/index.md

 As you can see, the Merge does impact the Ethereum application layer, even though in a minimal way.
 It introduces some opcode changes that dapp developers should be aware of when building on a PoS blockchain.
 It also introduces some changes to the developer tooling, most notable is the deprecation of popular testnets Rinkeby and Ropsten and the introduction of the new testnet Sepolia.

 To stay up to date with the Merge and how we are preparing for it at Truffle, subscribe to the Truffle newsletter by visiting our [website](https://trufflesuite.com) today.
-We also hold monthly live streamed sessions called, Web Unleashed, where we build, interview folks, and discuss important developments around the ecosystem.
+We also hold monthly live streamed sessions called **Web Unleashed**, where we build, interview folks, and discuss important developments around the ecosystem.
 Keep an eye on our Twitter for updates on the next session.
-You can also find past episodes on the [Truffle Youtube channel](https://www.youtube.com/c/TruffleSuite) on the [unleashed section](https://trufflesuite.com/unleashed) of our website if you prefer written materials.
+You can also find past episodes on the [Truffle Youtube channel](https://www.youtube.com/c/TruffleSuite) and the [unleashed section](https://trufflesuite.com/unleashed) of our website if you prefer written materials.